Haapsalu-Kutsehariduskeskus/av/Labs/Lab_12_Traffic_investigation.md

 ip link show
 ```
 Some systems may not use `enp0s3`, so adjust commands accordingly.
+If you are doing manually, it will get already IP, you have to give it again!!!!

 #### **Detective HQ (Monitoring Station)** 🕵️
 ```bash